Adventures of the Lankaran Khanate Vizier

 Adventures of the Lankaran Khanate Vizier is the third comedy of the Azerbaijani writer and playwright Mirza Fatali Akhundov, written in 1851.
 This is the first dramatic work played on the stage of the Azerbaijani theatre.

-The comedy satirizes the corrupt and tyrannical rulers of the Azerbaijani khanates of the times on the eve of the Russian occupation.
+The comedy satirizes the corrupt and tyrannical rulers of the khanates of the times on the eve of the Russian occupation.
 Actions take place in 1800–1801.
 The vizier of the Lankaran Khan, Mirza Habib, is presented as a tyrant outside the walls of his house, with the exception of the ruler, before whom he humiliates himself.
 However, by his own women he is humiliated and deceived.
 Also, in the comedy, against the background of the palace and family intrigues, the selfless love of the vizier's sister-in-law Nisa-khanum and the nephew of the khan Teimur-aga is shown.

 History of the writing, translations and editions

 The comedy was written in 1267 Hijri, which corresponds to either 1850 or 1851.
 Nevertheless, the 1853 publications show that it was written precisely in 1851.
 The original title of the comedy was "The Adventures of the Vizier of the Sarab Khanate".
 Under this title, in 1853, the comedy was published in the newspaper Kavkaz.
 In the same year, in the translation of the author himself, the comedy was published in Russian in Tiflis in the collection called “The Comedies of Mirza Fat-Ali Akhundov”.